Liversedge F.C.

 Liversedge play their home games at Clayborn, which features a clubhouse to the top west corner of the ground, covered seating at the North, and a small covered-terracing stand to the West behind the goal.
 In 2017, Liversedge secured much-needed investment from Trevor Best, Managing Director and Founder of Corpad.
-Best managed Liversedge in the 1990s, and is their current chairman.
+Best managed Liversedge in the 1990s, and was chairman as they secured two successive promotions.